Skip to content

 Plus, you can set school fundraising targets for anything, from raising money for classroom supplies to improving student safety with new playground equipment.

-Fundraisers should be compelling and accessible.
+Hoping to hit new financial goals with your fundraisers this year?
 While traditional options like bake sales or family game nights work well, you can also switch it up with ideas like:

-One of the major roadblocks many PTOs face is reaching the right people, from members to community leaders.
-Improving communication methods helps spread your message efficiently.
-Here are some tips for specific communication channels:
+One major roadblock many PTAs and PTOs face is reaching the right people, from members to community leaders.
+If increasing awareness is among your PTA or PTO goals this year, improving and diversifying your communication methods can help you spread your messages more efficiently.

 • Email – Communicating crucial information via email is one of the easiest ways to reach a large group.
 Send anything from event and fundraiser reminders to announcements or meeting agendas.